MikeM711/React-YouTube-Comment-Section-Scraper/README.md

 Q: Why are comments capped at 2,000?

-A: The Application can scrape an infinite number of comments.
+A: The application can scrape an infinite number of comments.
 But there are a few issues:

 1) The more HTML is rendered, the slower the YouTube page becomes.
 I would rather not have the user wait a long time for a comment section to load.

-2) Heroku can become finicky when dealing with large numbers of comments.
+2) Heroku can become finicky when dealing with Puppeteer/Chrome processing a large numbers of comments on the page.